boennecd/mmcif/README.md

 -   Implement the gradient.
 Most of the work is done in already in the package at <https://github.com/boennecd/ghq-cpp/tree/main/ghqCpp>.
--   Implement a setup functions that creates an expansion using natural cubic splines to make the model more flexible.
-The log composite likelihood can then be optimized with an optimizer that allows for linear inequality constraints.
 -   Implement a function to do the estimation.
 -   Support delayed entry.